-Please pledge on Kickstarter so Letterform Archive can preserve Stauffacher’s work and tell his story in this beautiful volume.Reserve your copy today
+Please pledge on Indiegogo so Letterform Archive can preserve Stauffacher’s work and tell his story in this beautiful volume.Reserve your copy today

 From powerhouse designer Jennifer Morla, this tome of award-winning graphics is a gorgeous and inspiring design resource — and a marvel of print production.